ArduPilot/ardupilot_wiki/plane/source/docs/qland-mode.rst

 .. note::

-    QuadPlane will recognize that it has landed if the motors are at minimum but it's climb rate remains between -20cm/s and +20cm/s for one second.
+    QuadPlane will recognize that it has landed if the motors are at minimum but its climb rate remains between -20cm/s and +20cm/s for one second.
 It does not use the altitude to decide whether to shut off the motors except that the QuadPlane must also be below 10m above the home altitude.